Shigeyoshi Inoue: Overseas experience

 Shortly after his promotion to ensign on December 15, 1910, he was reassigned to the cruiser Kurama and attended the coronation ceremonies for King George V in London in 1911.
 In 1912, he returned to school to study latest naval artillery and submarine warfare techniques and was promoted to sub-lieutenant at the end of that year.
 In 1913, he served on the cruiser Takachiho, followed by the battleship Hiei.
 He was promoted to lieutenant at the end of 1915, and transferred to the battleship Fusō.
 Although Fusō participated in operations in World War I against the Imperial German Navy, Inoue was not in any combat situations.

 At the end of 1918, Inoue was appointed military attaché to Switzerland, and ordered by the Navy to learn German.
 In 1919, he was part of the Japanese diplomatic delegation to the Paris Peace Conference, where this knowledge proved to be useful.
 In 1920, he was appointed military attaché to France, and was then ordered to learn French.
 In December 1921, he received a promotion to lieutenant commander, and was permitted to return to Japan.

 After serving as executive officer on the Suma in 1923, Inoue enrolled in the Naval Staff College, graduating 3rd in a class of 21 the following year from the 22nd class.
 On December 1, 1925, he was promoted to commander.
-Inoue remained in staff positions for the next several years, including an appointment as naval attaché to Italy from 1927–1929, after which he was promoted to captain.
+Inoue remained in staff positions for the next several years, including an appointment as naval attaché to Italy from 1927 to 1929, after which he was promoted to captain.